 These herbs are not new; in fact, they’ve been used for thousands of years in traditional Chinese and Ayurvedic medicine.

-But with so many people searching for ways to minimize the effects of stress on their lives, these herbal remedies are as relevant as ever.
+And now, with so many people searching for ways to minimize the effects of stress on their lives, these herbal remedies are as relevant as ever.

 What Are Adaptogenic Herbs?